Himalayan Climate Data

 First, because organizing the Field Lab over a month-long period creates more time and space for different people to engage—for different approaches, workflows, needs, and contributions.
 Second, because interdisciplinary collaboration is hard, and it takes time to co-develop new ideas, gain momentum, and build meaningful relations.

-If you are interested to learn more about the unconference structure and the kinds of work it can enable, please visit
+If you are interested to learn more about the unconference structure and the kinds of work it can enable, please visit:

 An Overview of Programming